Aerobic System Motor Repair

 Can I repair my aerobic system motor myself?

-Aerobic motors involve electrical components, wastewater exposure, and system-specific calibration.
+Aerobic motors involve electrical components, wastewater exposure, underground plumbing access, and system-specific calibration.
 Incorrect wiring can create shock hazards or fire risks.
 Improper motor sizing causes premature failure.
-A certified technician has the tools, training, and parts to complete the repair safely and correctly.
+Digging trenches or accessing buried components without experience risks damaging other lines.
+A licensed, certified technician has the tools, training, and parts to complete the repair safely and correctly.

 Does A-1 Bill Gibson Septic Service offer maintenance contracts for aerobic motors?